 Bringing the company through the mid-century was John Rex Taylor III’s son, John Rex Taylor IV; or, Jack Taylor.
 Jack was the family’s first college graduate (Indiana University, 1949) and a proud member of General Patton’s Third Army in Europe.
 With the addition of warehousing, the company name changed again, this time to its current Taylor Distributing Company.
 With customers like Jolly Rancher, York Candies, M&M Candies, and Vicks Cold Medicine, Taylor continued its dedication to food storage during a boom in the Candy industry.
 Jack Taylor also saw a major change in the development of Warehouse Management Systems.
 In the beginning, inventory control was done manually.
 Jack kept it all in his head.
 But in 1972, with a move to a new warehouse on nine acres of land on Sharon Road, the company saw its first automatic technology: the IBM System/34, running on RPG II, with 64KB of memory.
 Today, our warehouse runs on the organized and efficient Synapse by Zethcon.

-From its founding in 1850 to today, the Taylor companies have represented a steadfast, adaptive, and continuously improving business that has earned its longstanding reputation and defined the standards of logistics by committing to excellence in customer service and employee satisfaction.
+From its founding in 1850 to today, the Taylor companies have represented a steadfast, adaptive, and continuously improving business that has earned its longstanding reputation and defined the standards of intermodal drayage business by committing to excellence in customer service and employee satisfaction.